clbj/marvel-api/README.md

 This a GraphQL API, so it uses a single URL for its resources.
 The default URL to access the API is **http://YOUR-HOST/api**.
 Since it is a self-documented API, you can use your browser to access a query interface and the resources documentation and schema specification.

-The application uses JWT for access authorization, so it will necessary to request access to a user previously created by running Django's create user command.
+The application uses JWT for access authorization, so it will be necessary to request access to a user previously created by running Django's create user command.
 For example, you can create an **admin** user by using the **Create Admin User** configuration available in the **launch.json** file or by running django's command as shown below.

 ```bash
 python manage.py createsuperuser